-Inevitably, there is some overlap or blurring of the edges between the portable and compact categories at one end, and between the compact and professional categories at the other.
+There is some overlap between the portable and compact categories at one end, and the compact and office categories at the other.

-Brother had a habit of pairing-up their semi-professional and professional (mostly CE and EM prefixed) electronic typewriters, using both prefixes interchangeably across the two categories, and even applying both prefixes to the same typewriter.
-EM and CE prefixed ETs often shared the same instruction guide – with the EM prefix sometimes (but not always) being reserved for the higher spec machine, and the CE prefix being reserved for the lower spec machine.
+This was especially true in the case of Brother, who had a habit of pairing-up their semi-professional and professional (mostly CE and EM prefixed) electronic typewriters, using both prefixes interchangeably across the two categories, often applying both prefixes to lower-spec/higher-spec versions of the same typewriter.
+This meant that CE and EM prefixed electronic typewriters often shared the same instruction guide – with the EM prefix sometimes (but not always) being reserved for the higher spec machine.

-Although they share the same prefix and have a similar design, CE JP-16x compact electronic typewriters are different to CE JP-11x electronic typewriters which belong firmly in the personal/portable camp.
+Although they share the same prefix and have a similar design, CE JP-16x compact electronic typewriters are different to CE JP-11x electronic typewriters which belong firmly in the portable camp.

 Looking at the back of these ETs (in this case a CE-50), a distinguishing feature (and an improvement on the JP-11x) is a power cord compartment which is separate to the ribbon cover and which runs across the back of the typewriter:

 A vent runs along the bottom edge and across the whole width.
 The manufacturer badge is on the left between the vent and the cord compartment.

 Model numbers include (but may not be limited to) the CE 40, 45, 50, 50XL, 58, 60, 61, 65, 68, 70.

 Various models in the USA were marketed under the names “Compactronic” and “Correctronic” – names which Brother recycled over the years across different electronic models and series.
 In the case of this series: